 If you find yourself grappling with a tax deficiency at the end of a given tax year, the first thing you should do is avoid panicking.
 You have options to choose from to deal with this problem.
 The IRS is serious when it comes to collecting its debts, but they are willing to make a deal if the numbers look right.
 The IRS understands that a whole bunch of things can impact an honest taxpayer’s ability to satisfy his or her tax obligations.
 Among tax resolution options, tax settlement is perhaps the most attractive.
 And the reason for this is very simple: tax settlement allows you to take care of your tax debt for less than the full amount owed.
 In effect, tax settlement is the IRS writing off a portion of your tax debt as uncollectible for one reason or another.
 Whenever you can settle a debt for less than the full face amount, this has to be regarded as one of – if not the most – attractive options available.
 If you qualify, this is the silver bullet.

 In this article, we will discuss a few key facts about IRS tax settlements.
 Tax settlements are arranged through something called an “offer-in-compromise,” or OIC.
 We’ve briefly discussed some of the basics of OICs elsewhere on our site.
 First, let’s recap the essentials of OICs and then highlight a few finer points which every person considering an OIC should commit to memory.
-There are many different things to consider when it comes to submitting an OIC to the IRS; understanding some of the finer points of the process will help to increase the chances of acceptance.
-In any case, if you consider an OIC, it’s nearly always a good idea to consult with an experienced tax professional.
-As we will see, OICs can get a bit tricky, and so having a qualified tax professional to assist you is usually the best approach.
+There are many different things to consider when submitting an OIC to the IRS; understanding some of the finer points of the process will help to increase the chances of acceptance.
+In any case, if you consider an OIC, it’s always a good idea to consult with an experienced tax professional.
+As we will see, OICs can get tricky, and so having a qualified tax professional to assist you is usually the best approach.
 This is where the licensed, experienced professionals at Boxelder Consulting come into play.

 If any of the information below is above your head, or you have additional questions, call us directly at 303-317-6111 and talk to an expert in IRS Collections and tax relief.
 We also provide direct business consulting to our small business clients and offer full accounting, payroll and bookkeeping support.